robertmuth/awesome-low-level-programming-languages/README.md

 * hello-world: http://www.c3-lang.org/firstproject/
 * meta-prgramming: generics, semantic macros
 * backends: LLVM
-* major projects using the language: numerous
+* major projects using the language: N/A
 * syntax: curly braces, type to the left of identifier
 * highlights:
   - evolution of C